mworks-proj/Evernode-Deploy-Monitor/README.md

 There are TWO main ways to run this;

-## 1 Wallet Management
+## 1st Wallet Management

-first is the easy way, this is using my wallet management "GUI", this checks and pulls all the needed dependencies  (like this repo and any needed packages like node, curl and so on)
+first and by far the easiest way, is using my wallet management "GUI", this checks and pulls all the needed dependencies  (like this repo and any needed packages like node, curl and so on)

 ![Wallet Management](walletManagement.png)

-its very simple and before it runs any module gives you a overview, and settings checker window ..
+its very simple and before it runs any module gives you a overview window with info, helpful tips, and a settings checker.

 you run it with this one simple command ..